kubernetes/enhancements/keps/sig-auth/5018-dra-adminaccess/README.md

 In pkg/controller/resourceclaim/controller.go, process requests in `handleClaim` function to prevent creation of `ResourceClaim` when the `ResourceClaimTemplate` has the `adminAccess` field while the feature gate is turned off.
+This behavior was added in 1.32.

 ### Kube-scheduler Changes

 In pkg/scheduler/framework/plugins/dynamicresources/allocateddevices.go, handle
-claims with `adminAccess` to ensure devices allocated with `adminAccess` are skipped without invoking the callback bypassing standard allocation checks.
+claims with `adminAccess` to ensure devices allocated with `adminAccess` are skipped without invoking the callback bypassing standard allocation checks and these devices are not considered as allocated.
+This behavior was added in 1.32 in `foreachAllocatedDevice`.

 ### ResourceQuota